Explore Meander Valley

 This 20 min return walk on the Central Plateau is board-walked and wheelchair accessible.

-The track winds through flowering alpine shrubs and ancient Pencil pines that are some of the oldest living species on the planet.
+The track winds through flowering alpine shrubs and ancient Pencil pines that are some of the oldest living organisms on the planet.

 It’s especially lovely after snow and in spring when the alpine wildflowers bloom.

-We like to visit Pine Lake after waking Liffey Falls via the Upper Falls track.
+We like to visit Pine Lake after exploring Liffey Falls via the Upper Falls track.

 MORE ADVENTURES